Our course will change the way you think about architecture.

-Core module: Research Skills and Methods in History of Art (10 credits)
+Architectural History and Theory: Research Skills and Methods (10 credits)

-The list of options offered each year will vary according to staff availability, but will include modules to which curatorial or research staff from Tate will contribute.
+The list of options offered each year will vary according to staff availability, but will include modules to which curatorial or research staff from our partners will contribute.
 Read more about your choice of option modules.

-You can choose up to two optional modules from those offered by other humanities departments at York and by our world-class Interdisciplinary Centres in the Humanities.
+You can choose up to two option modules from those offered by other humanities departments at York and by our world-class Interdisciplinary Centres in the Humanities.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 You'll complete your dissertation during the Summer Term and summer vacation with the support of your academic supervisor.
 The dissertation will be 15,000 words.
 You'll submit this in September, and it will account for 50% of your final degree mark.